150 Years of Excellent Service & Quality

 (L - R) Mary Howell c.1940 in the and right the annual 'trading account for year ending 1942' with a interesting expenditure 'War damage Insure - £25.11.6'

 In order to aid the business Nicholas (Nick) Howell enters the business at the tender age of 16 shortly after his fathers death.
 He spends the next 15 years working and gaining qualifications at the esteemed Boodles & Dunthorne in Liverpool and also studies Horology in Geneva, Switzerland at the Centre International de L’industrie Horlogère Suisse.

 In 1983 Nick assumes ownership of the business at Yorkshire St. as Mary retires and to coincide with the generational transition the branch moves to the Georgian listed building at 2 Lord Street.
 Once again this branch of the business thrives under Nick’s directorship and the firm opens a second store in 1989 in Atherton with his wife Lorraine as manager.

 (L - R) Nick Howell in the Lord Street shop c.1980, Lorraine Howell outside the shop c.1990 and the Lapada logo.

 In 2009 CHJ becomes the first antique jeweller in the North-West of England to be come a member of the prestigious LAPADA association, maintaining the high standards of service, quality and experience that the firm has been renowned for over a century.

-Today in its 150th year the business is run by Lorraine Howell, Nick’s widow, and their son Alex who will be the 5th generation of Howell’s to run the firm.
+Today over 150 years later the business is run by Lorraine Howell, Nick’s widow, and their son Alex who will be the 5th generation of Howell’s to run the firm.
 Whether online or at one of the many fairs we exhibit at nationwide we look forward to welcoming you and showcasing our fine and impressive antique jewellery and watches.